WheteThunger/VehicleDeployedLocks/README.md

 #### CanDeployVehicleCodeLock / CanDeployVehicleKeyLock

-- Called when a player or a plugin tries to deploy a lock to a vehicle.
+- Called when a player or a plugin tries to deploy a lock onto a vehicle.
 - Returning `false` will prevent the lock from being deployed.
 None of the player's items will be consumed.
 - Returning `null` will result in the default behavior.